RESERVA LAPA VERDE

 WHAT DOES TROPICA VERDE DO?

-• In close cooperation with competent local partners, Tropica Verde was able to acquire a significant 100-hectare forest area in the Maquenque conservation area, a core zone of the macaw breeding area, in 1999 and thus save it from the threat of deforestation.
+• In close cooperation with competent local partners, Tropica Verde was able to acquire a significant 100-hectare forest area in the Maquenque conservation area, a core zone of the Lapa Verde breeding area, in 1999 and thus save it from the threat of deforestation.

-• To prevent illegal logging and poaching, our local game ranger Ulíses Aleman carries out regular patrols in the area.
-The presence in the area sends out important signals against illegal logging and poaching.
+• To prevent illegal logging of the rainforest and poaching, our local game warden Ulíses Aleman carries out regular patrols in the area.
+Their presence in the area sends out important signals against illegal logging in the Lapa Verde breeding area and poaching.

 News about this project